IndigoOliveSoftware/XamarinWPFSamples/ReadMe.md

 The samples in this repository demonstrate how to use the Visual Studio NuGet Package IndigoOlive.Xamarin.Forms.Platform.WPF and the NuGet Package IndigoOlive.Xamarin.Forms.Maps.WPF.

-For tips on using with Android see [AndroidReadMe.md](AndroidReadMe.md)

-The simplest and fastest way to get going is to download the IndigoOliveWPFVSIX.vsix located in the Template directory of this Repository.
+The simplest and fastest way to get going is to download the IndigoOliveNETVSIX.vsix located in the Template directory of this Repository.

-## Using IndigoOliveWPFVSIX.vsix
+## Using IndigoOliveNETVSIX.vsix

 Download the file to your computer.